Sayarinu/op.gg-Win-Loss-Counter-League-of-Legends/README.md

 ## Additional Knowledge:
 I'm fully aware that there's the Riot Games API that will exactly replicate the functionality of this code, but it required me as a developer to first register an permanent API key through an form for my application, which I don't wanna bother doing.
 It would've taken too long for me to fill it out and them to accept it, so I've quickly written this instead 😅

-If you like it, please star the Repo 👍🏻